Gambling is a conflict not in football's interest

 Gambling on the outcome of matches, or the time of the first throw in or corner kick, is enshrined among many fans.

-However, if players are involved in gambling on these sort of outcomes, or worse - and I've been told by trustworthy sources that, certainly at lower league level, some are - then it threatens to be corrosive.
+However, if players are involved in gambling on these sort of outcomes, or worse - and I've been told by trustworthy sources that, - then it threatens to be corrosive.

 If it is happening, it will eat at the very soul of the game.